I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 Definition: A labyrinth room is unplaced if its grid position is <0,0,0>.
 Definition: A labyrinth room is unshaped if its shape is L0/0-0-0-0-0-0.
-Definition: A labyrinth room is ascending if the U part of its shape is 1 and the maze level part of its grid position is not 1.
+Definition: A labyrinth room is ascending rather than non-ascending if the U part of its shape is 1 and the maze level part of its grid position is not 1.
-Definition: A labyrinth room is descending if the D part of its shape is 1 and the maze level part of its grid position is not 9.
+Definition: A labyrinth room is descending rather than non-descending if the D part of its shape is 1 and the maze level part of its grid position is not 9.
-Definition: A labyrinth room is non-ascending if it is not ascending.
-Definition: A labyrinth room is non-descending if it is not descending.[* The point here is that if a cave with an up staircase is found on the top level, the staircase must be ignored: similarly a down staircase on the bottom level.]
+[* The point here is that if a cave with an up staircase is found on the top level, the staircase must be ignored: similarly a down staircase on the bottom level.]

 After printing the name of an ascending labyrinth room, say " with Staircase Up".
 After printing the name of an descending labyrinth room, say " with Staircase Down".